“Linoleum? They still make that?” We hear it all the time.

-One great benefit of linoleum is that quality doesn’t vary as widely across brands like other types of flooring (see engineered hardwood, solid wood, bamboo, vinyl, ceramic tile, etc).
+One great benefit of linoleum is that quality doesn’t vary as widely across brands like other types of flooring (see engineered hardwood, solid wood, bamboo, vinyl, porcelain tile, ceramic tile, etc).
 There are strict guidelines in place that determine what can and cannot be called linoleum based on the types and quantities of raw materials used.

 Durability: What to Look Out For

 As with any floor, if it seems to be too good to be true, it probably is.

 With some companies now operating on the internet, it is easy to buy something that isn’t as described and not so easy or even impossible to return.

 Sure, it may be more of a hassle to visit a flooring showroom or home improvement store but being able to see and feel the product can mean the difference between spending your money on a floor you’ll love versus one you’ll regret.